Kyle B. Kallander, Commissioner

 • And has utilized live video streaming of Conference events to elevate the League's exposure to new audiences via the newly integrated Big South Network

-As a testament to his leadership, Kallander continues to secure aggressive television packages through relationships with the Mid-Atlantic Sports Network (MASN) and ESPN/ESPNU/ESPN3.
+As a testament to his leadership, Kallander continues to secure aggressive television packages through relationships with the Mid-Atlantic Sports Network (MASN), Sinclair Broadcast Group/American Sports Network, and ESPN/ESPNU/ESPN3.
 The partnerships have brought the Big South new and enhanced television exposure for its member institutions and student-athletes, and coupled with the Conference's online channel, the Big South Network, the League's exposure is now seen by a worldwide audience.
-Kallander successfully negotiated a seven-year TV deal with ESPN through 2019, which will expand the number of Big South events on ESPN platforms.
+Kallander successfully negotiated a seven-year TV deal with ESPN through 2019, which has expanded the number of Big South events on ESPN platforms.
 Under the agreement, an average total of 62 Big South events will air annually on ESPN outlets, including a minimum 50 exclusive events on ESPN3.
-In addition, ESPNU will now televise six events per season.
+In addition, ESPNU will now televises six events per season.
 At least 417 Conference events will appear on ESPN platforms during the life of the deal.

 Named the Big South's third commissioner on June 24, 1996, Kallander formed the Big South Marketing Group (BSMG) upon his arrival, a partnership with member institutions that enables the Conference to develop an integrated marketing strategy and offer comprehensive corporate partnership packages.
 More recently, the Big South Business Group (BSBG) was created, involving the Chief Financial Officers from each member institution.
 The BSBG explores ways that members can benefit through working together and with Conference corporate partners.
 Kallander has overseen a revision of the League's governance structure and has been instrumental in securing record sponsorship revenues in the past decade, and has been innovative in developing and executing a public relations plan for the Big South, which has resulted in increased exposure, both on a regional and national level.
 On the field, the Conference has added four Championship sports under Kallander -- men's and women's indoor track & field, football and women's lacrosse.